 - Check your injection pump plunger to ensure that it isn’t seized

-These two lists should give you a quick jumping off point to investigate potential problems starting your Hino.
+These two lists should give you a quick jumping-off point to investigate potential problems starting your Hino.